-METADOL is intended for oral use only.
-The tablets should be swallowed whole, and not chewed or crushed.
+METADOL-D is intended for oral use only.
 Abuse of oral dosage forms can be expected to result in serious adverse events, including death.

-Like morphine, methadone is a μ -agonist opioid agonist with an abuse liability and is subject to criminal diversion.
+Like morphine, methadone is a $\mu$ -opioid agonist with an abuse liability and is subject to criminal diversion.